Just a quick note to say Happy Friday to everyone.

 Besides, he’d had a mate long ago and, when she’d died, she’d taken his heart to her grave.

-Posted in Fantasy Romance, tagged books, Esperance, fantasy, Gambler's Folly, magic, melliemiller, novel, paranormal, romnace, sale, Shifters, SultonnaNadine on July 24, 2018| Leave a Comment »
+Posted in Fantasy romance, tagged books, Esperance, fantasy, Gambler's Folly, magic, melliemiller, novel, paranormal, romnace, sale, Shifters, SultonnaNadine on July 24, 2018| Leave a Comment »

 What sale, you ask?
 The one over at Smashwords!